 People are increasingly looking for natural alternatives to traditional pharmaceuticals in the hope of finding a way to stay healthy without having to fill their body with artificial chemicals.
 The last few years have seen the use of CBD overtake other forms of natural supplements, with it quickly becoming most people’s number one choice.

 This has resulted in a rise in the quantity of research being done into CBD and its potential health benefits.
-While it is generally accepted that CBD is good for your immune system and is frequently recommended as a natural daily supplement, there is still a lot of uncertainty as to its ability to treat some of the 21st century’s most problematic health conditions, such as Alzheimer’s disease.
+It is generally accepted that CBD is good for the immune system and is frequently recommended as a natural daily supplement.
+However, there is still a lot of uncertainty as to its ability to treat some of the 21st century’s most problematic health conditions, such as Alzheimer’s disease.

-CBD has the potential to change the way that we treat a number of conditions, and the top of the list is Alzheimer’s disease.
+CBD has the potential to change the way that we treat a number of conditions, including Alzheimer’s disease.

 Research into the effects that CBD could have on Alzheimer’s disease is still very much ongoing, but it is thought that CBD could alter the way we manage the disease in the future.

 Before we delve into exactly how CBD could help those suffering from Alzheimer’s disease, let’s take a look at exactly what Alzheimer’s disease is.

 People often confuse Alzheimer’s disease and dementia, using the two different terms somewhat interchangeably.
 Dementia is actually an umbrella term that refers to a number of different memory-related conditions.
 It can be caused by a range of factors resulting in a decline in a person’s cognitive function to the point that it affects their ability to carry out normal daily tasks.